-Eventually, this feature will be available for more and devices with KitKat 4.4.2 or later.
-But Google didn’t give a time frame yet.
+Eventually, this feature will be available for more devices with KitKat 4.4.2 or later.
+But Google hasn’t given a time frame yet.

-So, if you need a screen mirroring feature, but you don’t have a supported device, you probably have to use a wireless display if your device supports it.
+So, if you need a screen mirroring feature but don’t have a supported device, you probably have to use a wireless display if your device supports it.